mjambon/blog/src/2016-08-20-agi-project-status-2016/index.md

 ### Cooperation

-Other intelligent systems exist in the world and they benefit from working together.
-Unlike ant colonies, groups of humans are typically not considered as sharing a brain.
+Cooperation can emerge when other intelligent systems exist in the world and they benefit from working together.
+Groups of humans are typically not considered as sharing a brain, despite living in organized societies with individuals having widely different roles.
+This is highly beneficial to the group.
-Single humans without contacts with other humans, even with some tools, tend to do much more poorly than as an organized group.
+Indeed, single humans having to sruvive without contacts with other humans, even with some tools, tend to do much more poorly than as an organized group.